isavita/wise_gpt_ex/README.md

 - `:safe_mode` - Whether to enable content moderation features (default: false).
 - `:random_seed` - An optional seed for deterministic results (default: nil).
 - `:timeout` - Maximum time in milliseconds to wait for a response (default: 600,000 ms, or 10 minutes).

+### Options for the Groq API function:

+- `:model` - The version of the Groq model to use (default: "mixtral-8x7b-32768").
+- `:temperature` - Controls the randomness of the model's output.
+Higher values result in more diverse responses (default: 0.7).
+- `:max_tokens` - The maximum number of tokens to generate for the completion (default: 32,000).
+- `:top_p` - Nucleus sampling parameter, controlling the token selection process (default: 1).
+- `:top_k` - Limits the number of token choices for each step (default: nil).
+- `:stream` - Whether to stream back partial progress of the completion (default: false).
+- `:stop` - A list of strings that, when encountered, will stop the generation (default: nil).
+- `:timeout` - Maximum time in milliseconds to wait for a response (default: 600,000 ms, or 10 minutes).

+## License

+WiseGPTEx is licensed under the Apache License, Version 2.0.
+See the LICENSE file for more details.